-Table 6-3: Commercial Zoning Districts Building Height Standards CG CR Α Maximum Building Height (feet) 1 50 50 В Maximum Height with Bonus (feet) (Section 16.3) ^{1, 2} 65 65
+Table 6-3: Commercial Zoning Districts Building Height Standards CG CR Α Maximum Building Height (feet) 50 50 В Maximum Height with Bonus (feet) (Section 16.3) 1, 2 65 65

-1 The height and location of structures may be restricted by the limitations set forth in the Code of Federal Regulations (CFR) Title 14 Part 77: Safe, Efficient Use, and Preservation of the Navigable Airspace.
+- The height and location of structures may be restricted by the limitations set forth in the Code of Federal Regulations (CFR) Title 14 Part 77: Safe, Efficient Use, and Preservation of the Navigable Airspace.
 A notice of proposed construction FAA Form 7460-1 must be filed with the FAA for construction or alteration that impacts any of the imaginary surfaces as defined in 14 CFR Part 77, or is more than 200 feet in height above the ground at its site at least 45 days prior to construction.
-The Aviation Department Planning Division may serve as a point of contact for information regarding building notification requirements and obstruction evaluation

-2 The maximum building height of any structure within 200 feet of residential uses or vacant land in a Neighborhood 1 Place Type is limited as follows: That portion of a structure within the first 100 feet is limited to a maximum of 50 feet in height; that portion of a structure within 100 to 200 feet is limited to a maximum of 65 feet in height.
-These standards apply only to that part of a structure within the 200 foot distance, and each portion of the building may be measured independently, from the average grade of the portion being measured to the highest point of the same portion.
-This limitation does not apply to public parks of three acres or greater within a Neighborhood 1 Place Type.
+The Aviation Department Planning Division may serve as a point of contact for information regarding building notification requirements and obstruction evaluation - The maximum building height of any structure within 200 feet from the lot line of residential uses or vacant land in a Neighborhood 1 Place Type is limited as follows: Portions of a structure within the first 100 feet are limited to a maximum height of 50 feet.
+Portions of a structure located between 100 and 200 feet are limited to a maximum height of 65 feet.
+Beyond 200 feet, the building height is limited by the maximum height of the zoning district.
+Building heights for all portions of a structure shall be measured from the average grade established for the whole building.
+This limitation does not apply to public parks of three acres or greater within a Neighborhood 1 Place Type, nor to an area of two or fewer parcels totaling no more than three acres within a Neighborhood 1 Place Type.

-E. Building Articulation Building articulation standards govern the dimensions of building facade elements and entry features and are intended to facilitate the enhancement of a pedestrian-oriented environment.
+E. Building ArticulationBuilding articulation standards govern the dimensions of building facade elements and entry features and are intended to facilitate the enhancement of a pedestrian-oriented environment.

 Table 6-4: Commercial Zoning Districts Building Articulation Standards

 CG CR

-Α Minimum Building Length as a Percentage of Lot Width Along Frontage (measured at fro ontage setback line) (%) 1
+Α A Minimum Building Length as a Percentage of Lot Width Along Frontage (measured at frontage setback line) (%) 1,5,6

 Main Street 60 60

 4-5 Lane Avenue/Boulevard

 6 or more Lane Avenue/Boulevard

 2-3 Lane Avenue

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary

 Secondary

 Parkway

 Limited Access

-В Maximum Building Length Along a Frontage (feet) 2 500 650
+В Maximum Building Length Along a Frontage (feet) 500 650

-С Maximum Blank Wall Area - (Ground floor and upper floor; Horizontal or Vertical) (feet)
+С Maximum Blank Wall Area - (Ground floor and upper floor; Horizontal or Vertical; Per b uilding) (feet)

 Main Street 20 40

 4-5 Lane Avenue/Boulevard 20 40

 6 or more Lane Avenue/Boulevard 20 40

 2-3 Lane Avenue 20 40

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary 20 40

 Secondary 20 40

 Parkway 50 50

 Limited Access 50 50

 Table 6-4: Commercial Zoning Districts Building Articulation Standards

 CG CR

-D Minimum Ground Floor Height (finished floor elevation to finished floor elevation) (feet) 3
+D Minimum Ground Floor Height (finished floor elevation to finished floor elevation) (feet)

-Main Street 16 4 16 4
+Main Street 16 16

 4-5 Lane Avenue/Boulevard

 6 or more Lane Avenue/Boulevard

 2-3 Lane Avenue

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary

 Secondary

 Parkway

 Limited Access

-Ε Maximum Prominent Entry Spacing (feet) -
+Е Maximum Spacing for Required Prominent Entrances (feet)

 Main Street 250 250

 4-5 Lane Avenue/Boulevard 250 250

 6 or more Lane Avenue/Boulevard 250 250

 2-3 Lane Avenue 250 250

 Transit Station, Off-Street Public Path, Public Park

 Other - Primary 250 250

 Secondary

 Parkway

 Limited Access